srm999/autotrade/README.md

 - Default deployment trades only `TQQQ` and `SQQQ`, using a 50/250-day moving-average regime filter with z-score mean reversion entries.
 - Tweak exposure limits or indicator parameters in `BotConfig.default()` inside `autotrade/config.py`.
 - Extend functionality by implementing additional classes that satisfy the `Strategy` protocol in `autotrade/strategy/base.py`, then instantiate them in `autotrade/trading/loop.py`.

+## Historical data cache
+- The bot persists roughly one year of daily candles per ticker under `data/history/<TICKER>.csv` using `HistoryStore`.
+- On the first run it backfills the last year from Robinhood; subsequent sessions append new sessions, keeping calculations fast and reproducible.
+- Delete the CSV if you need a fresh pull; it will be regenerated automatically.

 ## Next steps
 - Backtest the regime/mean-reversion logic and capture baseline performance metrics.